clearlinux/clear-linux-documentation/source/mixer.rst

 Mixing
 ------

-#. **Create a workspace**.
-Create an empty directory in your Clear image to
-   use as a "workspace" for mixing.
-For these steps, assume that the workspace location is :file:`/home/clr/mix`.
+1. **Create a workspace**.
+Create an empty directory in your Clear image to use as a "workspace" for mixing.
+For these steps, we assume your workspace location is :file:`/home/clr/mix`.

-#. **Configure builder.conf**.
+2. **Configure builder.conf**.
 Copy the template conf file:

 ``#  cp /usr/share/defaults/bundle-chroot-builder/builder.conf /etc/bundle-chroot-builder/``